Philippine Basketball Association: Modern era and expansion

+PBA bubble and declining attendance

-Upon the onset of the COVID-19 pandemic in March 2020, the league was forced to postpone their games for the 2020 season just three after holding their opening ceremonies.
+Upon the onset of the COVID-19 pandemic in March 2020, the league was forced to postpone their games for the 2020 season just three days after holding their opening ceremonies.
 It is not until October that the league was able to resume the Philippine Cup at Angeles, Pampanga in a bubble setup.
 This was the first time that the league held only one tournament in a season.

 The opening of the 2021 season was planned to open in January 2021 but was also delayed to July 2021 due to the rising cases of COVID-19 caused by the virus' Delta variant.
-The games were initially played at the Ynares Sports Arena in Pasig in a semi-bubble type setup but due to another case surge in Metro Manila in August, the games were moved to the Don Honorio Ventura State University in Bacolor Pampanga.
-The 2021 Governors' Cup was started in December in a semi-bubble type setup in Ynares Sports Arena in Pasig.
+The games were initially played at the Ynares Sports Arena in Pasig in a semi-bubble type setup but due to another case surge in Metro Manila in August, the games were moved to the Don Honorio Ventura State University in Bacolor, Pampanga.
+The 2021 Governors' Cup started in December in a semi-bubble type setup at the Ynares Sports Arena in Pasig.
 After two weeks, the Quezon City government approved the league's proposal to play their games with a limited number of audience at the Smart Araneta Coliseum.
 The league postponed indefinitely the scheduled games for January 2022 due to the increasing number of COVID-19 cases brought by the Omicron variant.

 On February 16, 2022, Alaska Milk Corporation which owned the Alaska Aces announced that the team would leave the PBA at the end of the 2021 Governors' Cup after 35 years in the league and winning 14 championships.
-Alaska played their last game on March 19, 2022 with a loss to the NLEX Road Warriors in the quarterfinals.
+Alaska played their last game on March 19, 2022, with a loss to the NLEX Road Warriors in the quarterfinals.
 A ceremony was held shortly after the game to mark the Alaska's departure from the PBA.
 The team was later sold to Converge ICT, to which it was named Converge FiberXers.

-In September 2022, after another round of negotiations finished on Friday in Tokyo, the Philippine Basketball Association and the Japan B. League will keep looking for methods to maintain their relationship and mutual understanding.

-When the two sides met at the B.League office next to Koishikawa Korakuen Garden, the 47-year-old league, led by Board chairman Ricky Vargas and commissioner Willie Marcial, presented a six-point discussion to their Japanese counterparts, led by chairman Shinji Shimada.
+The league's modern history is noted for its declining attendance, despite still pulling high television viewership.
+Journalists, team owners, and coaches have noted the dominance of SMC/RSA and MVP teams as a potential reason, with some calling for parity in the league.
+The low attendance has also been compared to the high figures of collegiate and professional volleyball in the country.
+The Samahang Basketbol ng Pilipinas has since stated that they will help address these concerns.